 - review of consultation responses and finalising the Shoreline Management Plan (October to November 2019)

-- create an action plan (November to December 2019)
+- create an action plan detailing flood management schemes for specific areas at higher risk of flooding (November to December 2019)

 Shoreline Management Plan policy options